MASTER OF SCIENCE IN AEROSPACE ENGINEERING

 There will be an informative briefing session conducted for all students to equip them with the necessary knowledge regarding internship and thesis guidelines of TUM Asia.
 This briefing will be held during the first or second semester of your studies at TUM Asia.

-From AY2018/19 onwards, the tuition fees will be paid in Singapore Dollars only.
-The tuition fees are to be paid in four instalments as indicated in the table below.
+The tuition fees are to be paid in three instalments as indicated in the table below.

 |Registration Fee||1st Instalment||2nd Instalment||3rd Instalment||Total*|